mozilla-l10n/localizer-documentation/tools/fluent/brand_names.md

 # Brand names

-Brand names, like Firefox or Sync, are stored as *private messages* in dedicated files, and shared across applications.
+Brand names, like Firefox or Sync, are stored as *Terms* in dedicated files, and shared across the application.

 Unless indicated otherwise in comments, the [current policy](https://www.mozilla.org/styleguide/communications/translation/) is that brand names can’t be:
 * Declined to adapt to grammatical case.